-The consensus decision rule is based on principles of "consensus with accountability."
-Consensus with accountability requires all Committee members try to reach consensus, while always supporting and expressing the interests of their appointing entities.
-In the event a member must reject a proposal, that member must provide a counter proposal that legitimately attempts to achieve their interest and the interests of the other members.
+Member must provide a counter proposal that legitimately attempts to achieve their interest and the interests of the other Members.
 The Committee will not vote and will not seek to identify numeric "winners and losers" on key topics.
 Rather, the Committee will seek mutually acceptable conclusions.
 In seeking consensus on any interim or final recommendations, participants will voice their opinions with specific proposals along the way, rather than waiting until a final recommendation has been developed.
 The basic decision-making process will be as follows:

-- Quorum: No decisions will be made unless a quorum of Committee members is present.
-A quorum is defined as 50% of the full membership of the Committee plus one additional Member. - Straw Polls: Members will use straw polls to assess the degree of preliminary support for an idea before it is submitted to the Committee for a formal action / decision.
-Members may indicate only tentative approval for a preliminary proposal without fully committing to its support. - Draft and Final Decisions: The Committee will use the following four positions to indicate participants' degree of approval and support for any proposal being considered and to determine the degree of consensus.
+- Quorum: No decisions will be made unless a quorum of Committee Members is present.
+A quorum is defined as 50% of the full membership of the Committee plus one additional Member. - Straw Polls: Members will use straw polls to assess the degree of preliminary support for an idea before it is submitted to the Committee for a formal action / decision as described below.
+Straw polls will be conducted by the facilitator by asking each Member for tentative approval and initial support/concern without taking a formal "vote."
+Members may indicate only tentative approval for a preliminary proposal without fully committing to its support, and are not expected to provide an alternative beyond they're reason for concern in the event they are unable to provide tentative approval.

-- Do Not Support: I do not agree with the proposal.
-I feel the need to block its adoption and propose an alternative. - Conditionally Support: I am not enthusiastic about it, but I can accept the proposal with the understanding that future proposals may be needed. - Support: I support the proposal as is. - Abstention: At times, a member may wish to abstain from the straw poll.
+- Draft and Final Decisions: The Committee will use the following four positions to indicate participants' degree of approval and support for any proposal being considered and to determine the degree of consensus. - Do Not Support: I do not agree with the proposal.
+I feel the need to block its adoption and propose an alternative. - Conditionally Support: I am not enthusiastic about it, but I can accept the proposal with the understanding that future proposals may be needed. - Support: I support the proposal as is. - Abstention: At times, a Member may wish to abstain from the straw poll.
 Examples could include: a topic that has statutory implications that an agency representative cannot be on record conflicting with; a participant cannot get a consensus of his/her appointing agency or organization.
 Any abstention will be documented.
 Providing that a quorum of the Committee is present, abstention does not affect determination of consensus.